mantasu/nat2324/README.md

 Schwefel Function: This function is considered to be one of the most difficult among these five functions because it has a large number of local minima and a complex search space.
 The global minimum is at the bounds of the search space, which makes it particularly challenging for an optimization algorithm to find.

 $$f(\mathbf{x})=418.9829 D-\sum_{d=1}^D x_d \sin \left(\sqrt{\left|x_d\right|}\right)$$

+From easy to hard to optimize:

+Sphere Function: This is typically considered the easiest to optimize.
+It’s a convex function and doesn’t have any local minima other than the global minimum.
+The gradient of this function points directly towards the minimum, so gradient-based optimization methods can solve it efficiently.

+Rosenbrock Function: This function is more difficult because it has a narrow, curved valley that contains the global minimum.
+Optimization algorithms need to follow this valley to find the minimum, which can be challenging, especially for high-dimensional problems.

+Ackley Function: The Ackley function has many local minima which can trap optimization algorithms.
+However, the difference between these local minima and the global minimum is relatively small, making it somewhat easier to optimize compared to functions with deep, isolated global minima.

+Griewank Function: The Griewank function also has many local minima.
+The locations of these minima are sinusoidally modulated, which can make it difficult for optimization algorithms to navigate towards the global minimum.

+Rastrigin Function: The Rastrigin function is known for its large number of local minima, which are regularly distributed throughout the search space.
+This makes it very easy for optimization algorithms to get stuck in a local minimum.

+Schwefel Function: The Schwefel function is one of the most difficult benchmark functions to optimize.
+It has a large number of local minima that are irregularly distributed throughout the search space and far from the global minimum.